-This withdrawal is the result of the student not meeting minimum probation/continuance standards of the College.
+This withdrawal is the result of the student not meeting minimum probation/continuance standards of the university.
 The student is notified by the Dean of Students Office when he/she has been academically suspended by the Committee on Academic Status following the completion of the semester.

 Transcript Notation and Future Registration

 Students who complete the process to personally withdraw before the end of the ninth week of the semester or with the permission of the Committee on Academic Status (mid-semester withdrawal) will have their current registration noted on their transcript with a “W” beside each registered course.
 When a student has completed the process for a Leave of Absence or Withdrawal for the upcoming semester, the student will receive grades for the current semester with no notation on the transcript.
-A medical withdrawal from the College results in a transcript notation of “WM” beside each registered course for the withdrawal semester.
-In all forms of withdrawal, future registration and housing are cancelled.
+A medical withdrawal from the university results in a transcript notation of “WM” beside each registered course for the withdrawal semester.
+In all forms of withdrawal, future registration and housing are canceled.